Heritage & Bloodlines

 As the original owner of the famed Wildrose Kennels and shaped by his 26-year military career specializing in disaster response, the retired U.S. Air Force Lieutenant Colonel went on to found Duckhill Kennels in Somerville, Tennessee, building the program around the same principles of gentle training and exceptional breeding that defined the original Buccleuch dogs.

 At Duckhill, he and his team strove to blend the best of pedigree, temperament, and working ability to produce dogs that are not only exceptional in the field but also cooperative companions.
-His commitment to positive, force-free training methods mirrored the quiet, patient philosophy that has always defined the Buccleuch line, a connection stretching back nearly two centuries to the original working Labradors of the Scottish Borders.
+His commitment to positive, force-free training methods mirrored the quiet, patient philosophy that has always defined the Buccleuch line.
+The Legacy line of Duckhill's sires and dams traces directly back to those original working Labradors of the Scottish Borders, a connection nearly two centuries in the making.

-The Buccleuch bloodline represent in our dogs today is a direct continuation of that legacy, a connection stretching back nearly two centuries to the original working Labradors of the Scottish Borders.
+The Buccleuch bloodline represented in our dogs today is a direct continuation of that legacy, a connection stretching back nearly two centuries to those original working dogs of the Scottish Borders.
 These are not merely dogs with impressive pedigrees; they are living expressions of a breeding philosophy that has remained true to its origins across generations.

-Bred and trialed by Tom Smith in Scotland, Craighorn Bracken is the winner of the 2001 IGL Retriever Championship — the most prestigious retriever field trial in the United Kingdom.
-His sire, FT Ch Aughacasla Sam of Drakeshead, carried a reputation for passing on exceptional working genes, and Bracken proved a worthy heir to that legacy.
+Bred and trialed by Tom Smith in Scotland, Craighorn Bracken is the winner of the 2001 IGL Retriever Championship, the most prestigious retriever field trial in the United Kingdom.
+His sire, FT Ch Aughacasla Sam of Drakeshead, was renowned for passing on exceptional working genetics, and Bracken proved a worthy heir to that reputation.

 When Robin Watson Senior passed away in 1988 at the age of 44, his son Robin Watson Junior assumed control of the kennels at just 21 years old.
-Over the decades that followed, he built one of the most respected gundog programs in Britain, producing champions under the Tibea name that stand among the finest in British working dog history.
+Over the decades that followed, he built one of the most respected gundog programs in Britain, producing champions that stand among the finest in British working dog history.

 The Tibea name in a pedigree represents six decades of dedication to breeding Labradors of exceptional working ability, sound temperament, and the kind of biddability that makes them a joy to train and a pleasure to live with.